The Expression Measurement API is being sunset.

 Utterance: Utterance-level granularity is between word- and sentence-level.
 It takes into account natural pauses or breaks in speech, providing more rapidly updated measures of emotional expression within a flowing conversation.
 For text inputs, utterance-level granularity will produce results identical to sentence-level granularity.

 Conversational Turn: Conversational turn-level analysis is a lower level of granularity.
 It outputs a single output for each turn; that is, the full sequence of words and sentences spoken uninterrupted by each person.
 This approach provides a higher-level view of the emotional dynamics in a multi-participant dialogue.
-For text inputs, specifying conversational turn-level granularity for our Language model will produce results for entire passage.
+For text inputs, specifying conversational turn-level granularity for our Language model will produce results for the entire passage.

 Remember, each level of granularity has its unique advantages, and choosing the right one depends on the requirements of your specific application.